Graylog2/graylog-plugin-threatintel/README.md

 set_fields(whois_intel);
 ```

 **Note**: The plugin will use the ARIN WHOIS servers for the first lookup because they have the best redirect to other registries in case they are not responsible for the block of the requested IP address.
 Graylog will follow the redirect to other registries like RIPE-NCC, AFRINI, APNIC or LACNIC.
-Future versions will support initial lookups in other registries, but for now, you might experience longer latencies if your Graylog cluster is not located in Nort America.
+Future versions will support initial lookups in other registries, but for now, you might experience longer latencies if your Graylog cluster is not located in North America.

 #### OTX